beemojs/beemo/docs/workspaces.md

 ## Priority Packages

-There are situations where a specific package(s) needs to be executed before all other packages, for example, a core/common package.
+There are situations where a single package or multiple packages need to be executed before all other packages, for example, a core/common package.
 This is very common for typed languages like Flow or TypeScript.
-To mark a package as high priority, pass a `--priority` option with a comma separated list of package names.
+Pass a `--priority` option to automatically resolve a priority order based on the workspaces dependency graph.

 ```
-yarn beemo typescript --workspaces=* --priority=core,utils
+yarn beemo typescript --workspaces=* --priority
 ```

-High priority packages will be executed synchronously in order of definition, followed by all remaining packages being executed in parallel.
+High priority packages will be executed synchronously in order of dependency, followed by all remaining packages being executed in parallel.

-> Patterns are also supported here.

 ## Driver Support